 Day 2 is the main highlight, where our hosts the Robert Reimers Hotel arrange a day trip to Eneko Island, which is about one hour away, and is a tropical paradise where you can snorkel, swim, eat BBQ, play volleyball and generally hang out.

 Majuro is not only super safe, but they have a super cool taxi/bus system, where anywhere in downtown Majuro is just 75 cents (1.50 if you go over the bridge).
 Vehicles are shared, but it seems to do the job pretty well.

 Is it worth staying here longer?

 We start the trip in Majuro, but only spend two days here.
 If you have the time and money, it is definitely worth spending an extra few days hanging out in Majuro.
 YPT can arrange your stay at the Robert Reimers hotel, and the hotel is able to arrange any tourist excursions around Majuro you might need.
 Alternatively its a small and welcoming place, so go explore Majuro at your own leisure.

 You can read about Street Food in Majuro here

 When is your next tour to Majuro?

 Young Pioneer Tours currently run one tour per year to Majuro as part of our Least Visited Countries Tour, but are looking at adding more.
-Check out our 2018 tour, or contact us for more details.
+Check out our 2024, contact us, check out our Marshall Islands page.